vandana0100/isd_project_1/isd_project/README.md

 The assignment focuses on creating classes that protect their data using encapsulation.
 We'll also plan and write tests to make sure your classes and methods work correctly.

 ## Encapsulation
-[use this section to explain how Encapsulation was achieved in the BankAccount and Transaction classes.]